KlaBier/klabier.github.io/_posts/2025-06-22-Backup-CA-Policies.md

 **The Challenge of Hard-Deleted Objects**

+<span style="color:red">This has changed in September 2025</span>

-An exciting topic, especially in the context of Conditional Access Policies, since these belong to the “hard deleted” objects.
-That means: If a CA policy is deleted, it’s gone immediately and permanently, without any recovery option.
+~~An exciting topic, especially in the context of Conditional Access Policies, since these belong to the “hard deleted” objects.
+That means: If a CA policy is deleted, it’s gone immediately and permanently, without any recovery option.~~

-Changes can’t simply be rolled back either.
-There is no button to “restore last working state.”
+~~Changes can’t simply be rolled back either.
+There is no button to “restore last working state.”~~

-It’s actually critical, considering how important Conditional Access are for the security of a tenant.
+~~It’s actually critical, considering how important Conditional Access are for the security of a tenant.~~

+Starting in September 2025, Conditional Access policies are no longer hard-deleted immediately.
+When a policy is deleted, it is now moved to the Recycle Bin, which is available in the Conditional Access dashboard.

+This is a major improvement compared to the previous behavior, where deleted policies were permanently removed right away.

+However, hard deletion is still relevant: Conditional Access policies remain in the Recycle Bin for 30 days only.
+After that period, they are permanently deleted.

+**To summarize:
+Soft deletion for Conditional Access policies is a great and much-needed improvement.
+Nevertheless, you should still make sure to back up your “holy grail” in Entra ID, because once the retention period expires, recovery is no longer possible.**

 ## Manual Import/Export via the Graph API